youlweb/JulLocationBundle/Resources/doc/google_places_autocomplete_advanced_use.md

 It is also important that you read the [Google places autocomplete basic setup](google_places_autocomplete_basic_setup.md) page, and try it for yourself, to see what it does.

-**Caution:** The Google places API has proven to be quite inconsistent.
+**Caution:** The Google places API has proven to be inconsistent sometimes.
 For instance, when querying places in the same city, one will return a `State` address component, and another will not.
 The `Country`'s long name may be 'United States' for one place, and 'US' for the other.
 This will unfortunately affect the integrity of your JulLocationBundle data.